whonixnetworks/whonixnetworks.github.io/_posts/2025-09-27-getting-a-lab-started.md

 · Intrusion detection and prevention
 · BGP (if you're feeling particularly adventurous)

-Tip: Start with a single subnet.
+Start with a single subnet.
 Only add complexity when you have a specific need for it.
-{: .prompt-tip }
+{:.prompt-tip }

 Mistake 4: Skipping Documentation